HTTP5214-Winter2023/starter/standup-logs/Beatrice-Tan.md

-# Stand-up log for Beatrice Tan
+# Stand-up log for Bassil Younes

 ## Jan 16th

-Last time, I cloned the repository, create a new branch.
+Last time, I worked on learning about this course and how to work in collaborative environments

-Today, I'm going to work on uploading this.
-Whatever it's called push or pull.
+Today, I'm going to work on figuring out my pain points

 Here's a list of stuff that's blocking me from moving ahead with my work:

-- stuff you're
-- waiting on
+- Keeping notes of my pain points

 ## Jan 18th

-Last time, I worked on coming up with pain points in web development.
+Last time, I worked on figuring out pain points for the program

-Today, I'm going to work on {stuff you're going to work on}.
+Today, I'm going to work on learning how to use git.

 Here's a list of stuff that's blocking me from moving ahead with my work:

-- stuff you're
-- waiting on
+- Actually knowing how git works